 The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

-commitment to monitoring the effectiveness of policy and decision-making both
+Board’s commitment to monitoring the effectiveness of policy and decision-making

-equity and inclusion.
-These Guidelines will be reviewed annually by the
+and diversity, equity and inclusion.
+These Guidelines will be reviewed annually by

-these Guidelines may be made only by the Corporate Responsibility, Sustainability
+Waivers of these Guidelines may be made only by the Corporate Responsibility,

 THE BOARD